c-cube/ocaml-containers/README.md

 - : unit = ()
 ```

-This just opened the file '/tmp/foobar', creating it if it didn't exist,
+This just opened the file 'foobar', creating it if it didn't exist,
 and wrote two lines in it.
 We did not have to close the file descriptor
 because `with_out` took care of it.
 By the way, the type signatures are: